Freedom to Learn … Learning to be Free

 What Class of Drug?

-All drugs, legal and illegal, are classified into different types dependant on the current legislation of law.
+All drugs, legal and illegal, are classified into different types depending on the current legislation of law.
 The best way to stay safe amidst the student alcohol and drug culture is to educate yourself – understand the class of drugs commonly available on campus and learn about the harmful effects of substance abuse and addiction.

 Drug trends change over time, and there is also an emerging new synthetic drugs market.
 Based on recent research from the National Union of Students (NUS) in their latest student drug survey, published in 2018, these are the top illegal drug substances that are currently being used among students: